 List vendor's invoices: The link shows the purchase invoices created for the vendor.

-Purchase information: Viewing purchase information requires at least read rights for purchase prices from the sales ledger rights.
+Purchase information: Viewing purchase information requires at least read rights for purchase prices from the accounts receivable rights.
 The view shows if a vendor-specific purchase price has been made on the product card.
 From the vendor's purchase information link, you can see all the purchase information linked to the vendor for different products.

 Update information to vendor's open invoices: This is always selected by default.
 With this selection, if you edit the vendor's address details, the changes are also saved to open invoices, and you no longer need to search for the vendor again.
 Note!
-If the payment of the purchase invoice has encountered an error, the erroneous payment must first be removed, and then the vendor's information updated.
-If this is not done first, the information will not automatically update on the purchase invoices, as it is in the "In payment service" status.
-Also, if the invoice is under payment prohibition, changes to vendor information do not automatically update such invoices.
-The invoice should first be removed from the payment prohibition and then update the vendor's information.
+If the payment of the purchase invoice has encountered an error, first remove the erroneous payment and only then update the vendor's information.
+Otherwise, the information will not automatically update on the purchase invoices, because the invoice is in the "In Payment service" status.
+If the invoice is under payment prohibition, changes to vendor information do not automatically update such invoices either.
+First remove the invoice from the payment prohibition and then update the vendor's information.

 Contact information tab

-Vendor contact information can be managed on the contact information tab.
-If an email address is added to the vendor's email field, the purchase order can be sent to the vendor via email.
+Vendor contact information can be managed on the Contact information tab.
+If you add an email address to the vendor's email field, you can send the purchase order to the vendor by email.
 The purchase order can also be sent to multiple email addresses at once.
 In this case, the email addresses should be saved in the vendor's information separated by semicolons.

 Verifiers and circulation lists tab